 Online food retail has exploded in response to COVID-19.
 This shift to online represents a huge opportunity to transform sales and logistics so that agroecological farming can regenerate our world.
 In this article I explore technical infrastructure that can support a diverse and vibrant ecosystem of solutions to transform food and farming.

 Online has long been a place for agroecological produce to find alternate routes to market.
-From box schemes to food hubs to community food projects, groups have aimed to reduce their overheads through an online sales presence.
+From box schemes to food hubs to community food enterprises, groups have aimed to reduce their overheads through an online sales presence.
 These groups have carved a cosy niche though overall food retail was amongst the last bastions of traditional retail unconsumed by the online revolution.
-Amazon, who can deliver almost anything you could think of, have struggled to make inroads into fresh and perishable produce.
-Supermarkets were trying, by paying staff to walk around supermarkets, pick produce and home-deliver, which essentially meant absorbing huge costs previously borne by the customer.
+Amazon, who could deliver almost anything you could think of, had struggled to make inroads into fresh and perishable produce.
+Supermarkets were trying – by paying staff to walk around supermarkets, pick produce and home-deliver – which essentially meant absorbing huge costs previously borne by the customer.
 Ocado was the first to make it work with automated packing technology, enabling the company to grow to 1% of food retail market share.
 But in general online sales remained marginal.
 They just weren’t the habit, with shoppers saying they wanted to see and smell the produce themselves.

 Then, of course, the pandemic changed everything.
 Suddenly the internet was a lifeline for many self isolating as well as those whose work and caring routines changed dramatically.
 Almost overnight online shopping for fresh food and perishables became the norm.
 Statistica reports that now over half of us purchase some food or grocery items online, an increase from only 14% in 2019.
 At the same time across the agroecological sector everyone experienced enormous demand.
 Not only have the number of producers selling online increased, but so have the number of places to buy and sell online.
 Never have there been more food sales platforms out there in the internet wilderness.